Water Lilies (film): Plot

 Floriane and Marie visit a nightclub, where Floriane attempts to find an older man in order to lose her virginity.
 Floriane finds a man and kisses him in his car, but is interrupted by Marie.
 Floriane thanks Marie for the interruption, and later tells Marie that she wants Marie to be her "first", but Marie rejects her.
 Later that day, Marie meets Anne at a shopping mall, where Anne shoplifts a necklace.
 When the two eat lunch at McDonald's, Marie tells Anne that she is repulsed by Anne and her immature behavior and leaves.
 Anne enters the male swimming pool locker room and gives François the necklace, which he then gives to Floriane.
 Floriane tells Marie that François wants to see her that night when her parents are not at home.
 Marie accepts Floriane's request for her to be her "first", and uncomfortably fingers her in bed.

 François and Anne later have sex at Anne's house, but François avoids kissing her.
 The next day, Anne tells Marie that Floriane did not have sex with François, and admits to never having been kissed.
 Marie kisses Anne, and tells Anne that she likes somebody.
 Anne assumes that Marie has a heterosexual crush.
-At a swimming team party, François's attempts to have sex with Anne a second time but she spits in his mouth instead.
+At a swimming team party, François attempts to have sex with Anne a second time but she spits in his mouth and leaves after he didn't kiss her again.

-In the locker room, Marie and Floriane finally share a passionate kiss.
-Floriane indicates that she is going back to the party.
-Floriane tells Marie to 'save her' if the guy she talked to earlier at the party turns out to be 'an ass'.
-Marie and Anne jump into the pool fully clothed.
-They float on their backs in the pool together, while Floriane dances alone at the party, oblivious to the effect that her actions have had upon Marie and Anne.
+In the locker room, Marie and Floriane finally share a passionate kiss after Marie witnesses her flirt with another guy.
+Floriane walks out uninterested and Floriane tells Marie to 'save her' again if the guy turns out to be weird.
+Marie and Anne jump into the pool fully clothed, they float on their backs in the pool together, while Floriane dances alone at the party, oblivious to the effect that her actions have had upon Marie and Anne.